Forcepoint/fp-pta-ansible-docker-jfrog-xray/README.md

 ## Example Playbook

-Again, make sure you get that password vaulted so it's not in plain text!
+Make sure you get that password and joinkey vaulted so they're not in plain text!

     - hosts: server
       vars: